Quassim Cassam

-Quassim Cassam, (born 31 January 1961) is professor of philosophy at the University of Warwick.
-He writes on self-knowledge, perception, epistemic vices and topics in Kantian epistemology.
-As blurbed for his book, Vices of the Mind (2019), Cassam defines epistemic vice as "character traits, attitudes or thinking styles that prevent us from gaining, keeping or sharing knowledge".
+Quassim Cassam, (born 31 January 1961) is professor of philosophy at the University of Warwick and an Honorary Fellow of Keble College, University of Oxford.
+He was a visiting professor at Sorbonne University.
+He writes on extremism, terrorism, self-knowledge, perception, epistemic vices and topics in Kantian epistemology.
+He is author of seven books, mainly known for his two works, Vices of the Mind (2019) and Extremism: A Philosophical Analysis(2022).

 Early life and education

 Quassim Cassam was born in Mombasa, Kenya, to a Gujarati Ismaili family.
 His parents and grandparents were all born in Kenya.
-His great grandparents were born in Gujarat, India, and emigrated to Kenya in the 1890s.
+His great-grandparents were born in Gujarat, India, and emigrated to Kenya in the 1890s.
 He was a Kenyan citizen until the age of 18 but has spent most of his adult life in the U.K. He studied Philosophy, Politics and Economics (PPE) at Keble College, Oxford and was awarded an Oxford doctorate in 1985 for a dissertation on transcendental arguments.

 Career

 From 1986 to 2004 Cassam taught philosophy at Oxford University, where he was a Fellow of Wadham College.
 In 1993 he was visiting associate professor at the University of California, Berkeley.
 In 2004 he held the John Evans Distinguished Visiting Professorship in Moral and Intellectual Philosophy at Northwestern University, Illinois.
-He was Professor of Philosophy at University College London in 2005-2006 and Knightbridge Professor of Philosophy at Cambridge University in 2007–2008.
+He was Professor of Philosophy at University College London in 2005–06 and Knightbridge Professor of Philosophy at Cambridge University in 2007–08.
 Since 2009, Cassam has been a professor of philosophy at Warwick University.
 In 2016 he was awarded a Leadership Fellowship by the Arts and Humanities Research Council in the UK.

 He has been a president of the Aristotelian Society (2010–11) and a Mind Senior Research Fellow (2012–13).
+In 2021 he was elected as an honorary fellow of the Keble College, Oxford.

 On 22 July 2022, Cassam was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.